svalabs/sva.sentinelone/README.md

 - [ ] Unit tests needs to be written

 ## Licensing
-The SVA SentinelOne collection is licensed under the Apache License, Version 2.0.
+The SVA SentinelOne collection is licensed under the GNU General Public License v3.0+.
 See [LICENSE](LICENSE) for the full license text.